rhaiscript/book/src/engine/debugging/activate.md

 ### Return value

-The closure passed to `Engine::on_debugger` will be called when stepping into or over expressions and statements, or when [break-points] are hit.
+The second closure passed to `Engine::on_debugger` will be called when stepping into or over expressions and statements, or when [break-points] are hit.

-The return type of the closure provided to `Engine::on_debugger` is `Result<debugger::DebuggerCommand, Box<EvalAltResult>>`.
+The return type of the closure is `Result<debugger::DebuggerCommand, Box<EvalAltResult>>`.

 If an error is returned, the script evaluation at that particular instance returns with that particular error.
 It is thus possible to _abort_ the script evaluation by returning an error that is not _catchable_,